"You see, I learned something today..."

 - Painting the Medium: When Tom Cruise steals Mohammad's "goo", a Censor Box appears over him.
 It disappears when it turns out he's not immune to being made fun of after all.

-- The Reveal: Cartman's true father is also Scott Tenorman's, meaning he killed his own father, and that he's half-ginger.
+- The Reveal: Cartman's father is also Scott Tenorman's, meaning he mutilated his own father when Mr. and Mrs. Tenorman were shot by Farmer Jenkins, and that he's half-ginger.

 - Self-Made Orphan: This episode reveals that thanks to his actions in "Scott Tenorman Must Die", Cartman is halfway there.